 - nacho chips

-- red onions (chopped or lightly pickled in lime juice)
+- red onions (finely chopped or lightly pickled in lime juice)

 - jalapeno peppers (fresh or pickled)

-Add the tomatoes, beans, chopped pineapple and chipotle (and sauce) into slow cooker and set it on low. (or a heavy pot on the stove set to low)
+- Add the tomatoes into slow cooker and set it on low.

-Add in the garlic, cumin, cocoa powder, tomato paste and gochujang paste and toast it for approximately 3 minutes.
-It should look goopy
+- Add in the garlic, cumin, cocoa powder, tomato paste and gochujang paste and toast it for approximately 3 minutes.
+It should look thick and goopy